-Students transferring into a Pennsylvania high school from out-of-state, a private school, a home school environment, or from out-of-country may qualify for a non-numeric Keystone Exam score of Proficient if the LEA:
+Students transferring into a Pennsylvania high school from a private school, a home school environment, out-ofstate, or out-of-country may qualify for a non-numeric Keystone Exam score of Proficient if the LEA:

-- Determines that the standardized assessment the student has completed aligns with the state academic standards assessed by the Keystone Exam, and - Evaluates the student's performance to be commensurate with a Keystone Exam score of Proficient or better, and - Verifies the transcript shows credit earned in Algebra 1, or an equivalent course; Literature, or an equivalent course; or Biology 1, or an equivalent course.
+- Determines that the standardized assessment the student has completed aligns with the state academic standards assessed by the Keystone Exam, and - Evaluates the student's performance to be commensurate with a Keystone Exam score of Proficient or better, and - Verifies the transcript shows credit earned in Algebra 1, or an equivalent course; Literature, or an equivalent course; or Biology, or an equivalent course.

-If one or more of the above are not met (e.g., the student did not participate in a standardized assessment), the LEA may not award a non-numeric proficient score but may consider the student as having meet locally established, grade-based requirements for the Keystone content.
+If one or more of the above are not met (e.g., the student did not participate in a standardized assessment), the LEA may not award a non-numeric score of Proficient but may consider the student as having meet locally established, grade-based requirements for the Keystone content.